 #show: init-glossary.with(myGlossary)

-Note that you could also load glossary entries from a data file using #yaml(), #json(), or similar.
+You can also load glossary entries from a data file using #yaml(), #json(), or similar.

 For example, the above glossary could be in this YAML file:

-short: HTML,
+short: HTML

-long: Hypertext Markup Language,
+long: Hypertext Markup Language

-description: A standard language for creating web pages,
+description: A standard language for creating web pages

 group: Web

-short: CSS,
+short: CSS

-long: Cascading Style Sheets,
+long: Cascading Style Sheets

-description: A stylesheet language used for describing the presentation of a document,
+description: A stylesheet language used for describing the presentation of a document

 group: Web

-short: TPS,
+short: TPS

 long: test procedure specification